deephdc/deep-docs/source/user/modules/mods.rst

 -----------

-This deep learning module (MODS) is built as a part of proactive proactive network monitoring focusing on abnormal state detection in the mean of security protection for computing infrastructure.
+This deep learning module (MODS) is built as a part of proactive network monitoring solution focusing on abnormal state detection in the mean of security protection for computing infrastructure.
 The principle is based on proactive time-series ferecasting adopting deep neural networks to build an intelligent module capable to provide a near future behaviour estimation